 Access to Caregiver Support – Family Caregiver Resource Specialists assist family caregivers by providing a place to start and by providing information and assistance to caregiver resources in our area.
 The resource specialists also help to develop plans for care.
 For more information, contact Sandy Divine at 541-471-3853.

 Powerful Tools for Caregivers is a workshop that helps family caregivers and other unpaid caregivers learn to take care of themselves while caring for an older relative or friend regardless of care setting.
-Certified instructors give six weekly 2 ½ hour sessions.
+Certified instructors give six weekly 1 ½ hour sessions.
+For those who are interested, longer, 2 1/2 hour sessions are available.
 Click here for more information and class schedule.

 Family Caregiver Respite – Senior and Disability Services can provide respite care grants to allow family caregivers a brief period of rest and relief by paying for temporary, substitute supports or living arrangements for care recipients.
 Eligible recipients are family caregivers caring for dependent adults; people with disabilities of all ages, or family relatives aged 55 or older who are caring for children.

 Powerful Tools for Caregivers Workshops are also available for grandparents caring for grandchildren.
 Grandparents develop tools to care for themselves while caring for children.